 So, they're trying to do something where some of these other locations say you can come in as long as you're vaccinated.
 However, they don't check; there's no way to confirm whether people moving in and out are vaccinated.

 One big problem with a lot of these courthouses is the elevators are tiny.
 Not all of them are operating right.
 There are too many people inside the courthouse for the elevators, so people are right on top of each other.
 So, that's probably a big reason why they still have the mask protocol in place, and it looks like the masking protocol will be in place for quite some time.

 Jury trials have resumed and are moving ahead at a relatively rapid pace, but the bottom line is they have to be able to get jurors in the courthouse.
 I think that's going to start happening as people have been vaccinated.
 So, criminal law in Los Angeles county is back, and most players are there.

 Police are Making Arrest Again

-People are being arrested again at massive numbers as far as I can see and talking to my colleagues and the caseload, talking to public defenders and prosecutors.
+People are being arrested again at massive numbers as far as I can see, talking to my colleagues and the caseload and talking to public defenders and prosecutors.
 I think many things are going on right now that will cause the police to start arresting many people.

 So, pick up the phone.
 Set up a meeting with me, Ron Hedding.
-We'll go over everything; we'll get a strategy together and do everything we can to get you the best result.
+We'll go over everything; we'll get a strategy together and do everything to bring you the best result.
 Hedding Law Firm is based in Los Angeles County with two office locations.
 We offer a free case evaluation by phone or our contact form.